aclark4life/blog-2017/2011/11/29/plone-org-maintenance/index.rst

 =====================

 .. post:: 2011/11/29
+    :category: Plone

+**I am planning to do some work on the plone.org server and website by the end of the year, including:**

 Plans
 -----

-I am planning to do some work on the plone.org server and website by the end of the year, including:

 Upgrade to the latest 4.2.x series